RootCX

 An Integration bridges RootCX to an external API -- Slack, Stripe, Twilio, or any service.
 It exposes actions that your applications and AI agents can call, and webhooks that listen for incoming events.
 Credentials are stored in the encrypted Secret Vault and injected at runtime.

 Integrations inherit RBAC and Audit Logs.
-Once deployed, any application or AI agent in your ecosystem can bind to it and use its actions.
+Once deployed, any application or AI agent in your ecosystem can use its actions — no binding step required.

 Create an Integration with Forge